Milton Coste

 Source: StreetEasy Market Reports · Data: January 2026

-Before diving into tactics, it’s crucial to have a solid understanding of the NYC real estate market.
+Before diving into tactics, you need a solid understanding of the NYC real estate market.
 The city can be broken down into various neighborhoods, each with its own unique characteristics and market trends.
 For instance, areas like the Lower East Side and Williamsburg tend to have shorter days on market, while neighborhoods such as the Upper East Side and the West Village reflect different price points and inventory levels.

 Key Market Insights